taidaid/smart-brain/README.md

 # SmartBrain - v3
-Final project for ZTM course
+This app was built as the final project for Andrei Neagoie's ZTM course.
+This fork is using it as a code analysis exercise.

+## GEtting started
-1. Clone this repo
+1. Clone/fork this repo
 2. Run `npm install`
 3. Run `npm start`